Resonite-Community-Projects/.github/profile/README.md

 > [!WARNING]
-> Depreciation notice for NeosVR, this project will be renamed and modified to support only Resonite.
-> Until the release a branch will be available for Resonite, the main branch will be for NeosVR until them.
+> Support for NeosVR is now dropped and will be removed of the projects **before** Resonite release in most of the Projects.

-NeosVR related projects by Gray and Brodokk.
+Resonite related projects by Gray and Brodokk.